opentok/opentok-ios-sdk-samples/2.Lets-Build-OTPublisher/README.md

 TBExamplePublisher and TBExampleSubscriber
 ------------------------------------------

-For our example, we create the alterna-universe classes TBExamplePublisher and TBExampleSubscriber.
-Like the OT-prefixed similar classes, these are subclasses of the core OTPublisherKit and OTSubscriberKit, and will provide implementations for the video capture and render interfaces, where needed.
+For our example, we create the TBExamplePublisher and TBExampleSubscriber classes.
+Like the OT-prefixed similar classes, these are subclasses of the core OTPublisherKit and OTSubscriberKit, and they will provide implementations for the video capture and render interfaces, where needed.

 TBExamplePublisher will bind the device's camera to the core publisher class, OTPublisherKit.
 The enabling mechanisms behind the scenes are a driver to